mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/attach-cluster/index.md

 ## Attach Kubernetes Cluster

 You can attach an existing cluster directly to Kommander.
+Upon attachment, certain namespaces are created on the cluster, and workspace platform services are deployed automatically into the newly-created namespaces.
+Review the [workspace platform service resource requirements][platform_service_req] to ensure that the attached cluster has sufficient resources.
+For more information on platform services and how to customize them, see [workspace platform services][workspace_platform_services].

 If the cluster you want to attach was created using Amazon EKS, Azure AKS, or Google GKE, create a service account as described below.
-If you are attaching an Amazon EKS cluster to Kommander, [detailed instructions are available](/dkp/kommander/latest/clusters/attach-cluster/attach-eks-cluster/).
+If you are attaching an Amazon EKS cluster to Kommander, [detailed instructions are available][attach_eks_cluster].

 ### Before you begin (optional)